Atomic Skills are the Prerequisite: When Reinforcement Learning Synthesizes Compositional Reasoning, and When It Only Amplifies: Why Atomic-First Works: Analyses

-We further investigate how much \comp data is actually needed to ``trigger'' generalization once sufficient atomic skills are established.
-Fixing \sftatomic as the base model, we perform further training using RL, SFT, or LoRA (rank=256) with varying sizes of \comp data, ranging from a "tiny" set (50 samples) to a medium set (12,800 samples, $<10\%$ of the total).
-We compare this against a skyline baseline: SFT on 100\% \comp data (\sftcomp).

-Figure~\ref{fig:sample_efficiency} shows the overall performance on \comp test set, from which we observe two key findings. \textbf{First, rapid adaptation:} Even with as few as 50--400 samples, \sftatomic adapts to the complementary reasoning significantly better than the baseline start, regardless of the training strategy. \textbf{Second, data efficiency:} With less than 10\% of \comp data, \sftatomic effectively matches the performance of the model SFT on the entire dataset (purple dotted line).
-This demonstrates that once atomic skills are acquired, the cost of ``assembling'' them into a complex reasoning strategy is extremely low.
+\textbf{Atomic skills enable few-shot adaptation.} We next examine the volume of \comp data required to ``trigger'' generalization once sufficient atomic skills are established.
+Fixing \sftatomic as base model, we apply RL, SFT, or LoRA with data scaling from a tiny (50 samples) to a medium set (12.8k, $<10\%$ of total) and compare against an upper-bound baseline: SFT on 100\% \comp data.
+Figure~\ref{fig:sample_efficiency} reveals \textbf{rapid adaptation:} with just 50 samples, \sftatomic significantly improves in complementary reasoning regardless of tuning strategy.
+We also observe extreme \textbf{data efficiency:} with $<$10\% of the composite data, \sftatomic effectively matches the upper-bound of \sftcomp trained on the entire dataset (purple dotted line).
+This demonstrates that once atomic skills are acquired, the cost of assembling them into a complex reasoning skill is remarkably low.